 What is Pelvic Floor Physical Therapy?

 Women see pelvic floor physical therapists for a variety of reasons.
-Some are looking to reduce those embarrassing and worrisome leaks that happen when they cough, sneeze, laugh, or exercise.
+Some are looking to reduce embarrassing leaks that happen when they cough, laugh, or exercise.
 Others are dealing with pelvic pain or various types of sexual dysfunction.
-Others have recently had a baby and are looking to recover from the trauma of vaginal delivery.
+And then there are patients who have recently had a baby and are looking to recover from the trauma of vaginal delivery.
 Each situation requires different treatment.
 A certified pelvic floor physical therapist is trained to provide specialized care that will improve your pelvic floor health.

-During your first office visit, your physical therapist (thankfully most of them are women) will take your medical history.
+During your first office visit, your physical therapist (thankfully, most of them are women) will take your medical history.
 She’ll want to learn about your symptoms, any medications you’re taking, your diet, and your sexual history.
-Hopefully, she will inquire about your emotional comfort with this type of treatment.
+She probably will inquire about your emotional comfort with this type of treatment.
 If she conducts a pelvic exam, she will evaluate your posture, flexibility, and pelvic floor muscle strength.
-Based on the findings your “physio” will recommend a treatment plan, typically 30-60 minute weekly sessions over 6-8 weeks.
-Many women see tremendous improvement after these initial sessions.
-Others may continue weekly treatments or move to less frequent (e.g. monthly) maintenance sessions.
+Based on her findings, your “physio” will recommend a treatment plan, typically 30–60 minute weekly sessions over 6–8 weeks.
+Many women see tremendous improvement after these initial sessions, while others may continue weekly treatments or move to less frequent (e.g., monthly) maintenance sessions.

 What Exactly Will She Do To Me?

 What your physical therapist does during each session will vary.
 Pelvic floor treatments typically include internal manipulation of the pelvic floor through the vagina or rectum.
 She will stretch and massage the tissues that aren’t working correctly.
-This can be a bit awkward, and in some cases painful, so she will do her best to distract you and make you comfortable.
+The therapy can be awkward, and in some cases painful, so your therapist will do her best to distract you and make you comfortable.

-In treating stress incontinence, your therapist may focus on pelvic floor muscle training.
-She may ask you to perform Kegel exercises.
-She may assess the strength of your pelvic floor muscle contractions with her finger or with vaginally-inserted, computerized probe.
-As many as one-quarter of women don’t do Kegel exercises correctly.
-If you’re in that group your physio will coach you to improve your technique.
-She may also use an electrical-stimulation device to help you activate the correct muscles.
-These devices deliver a signal that causes the pelvic floor muscles to contract, essentially doing Kegel exercises for you.
+In treating stress incontinence, your therapist may focus on pelvic floor muscle training by asking you to perform Kegel exercises.
+To assess the strength of your pelvic floor muscle contractions, she uses her finger or a vaginally inserted, computerized probe to measure your contractions.
+As many as 25% of women don’t do Kegel exercises correctly.
+If you’re in that group, your physio will coach you to improve your technique.
+She may also use an electrical stimulation device to help activate the correct muscles.
+These devices deliver a signal that causes the pelvic floor muscles to contract, essentially doing your Kegel exercises for you.